-Thank you for choosing to study with CAT and I would like to extend a warm welcome to you at the beginning of your studies with us.
-I hope you will find your time as a CAT student intellectually rewarding as well as professionally beneficial.
+Thank you for choosing to study with the Graduate School of the Environment (GSE) at the Centre for Alternative Technology (CAT) and we would like to extend a warm welcome to you at the beginning of your studies with us.
+We hope you will find your time as a CAT student intellectually rewarding as well as professionally beneficial.

-I'm delighted and honoured to be leading the work of an internationally renowned environmental charity.
-I passionately believe that we can create a better world where we live in an environmentally sustainable way - for the benefit of people and planet.
+We're delighted and honored to be leading the work of an internationally renowned environmental charity.
+We passionately believe that we can create a better world where we live in an environmentally sustainable way - for the benefit of people and planet.